Procuria/Matrix-surveillance-camera-controller/communication_ref.md

 Expected reply is the thumbnail file directed to the client specified in the requestor_id field that matches the thumbnail or an error.

 ### record-video:
 Note on this, it triggers a simulated motion detection for the specified duration in seconds.
-So it'll appear to everyone as if its a motion detection event video.
+So it'll appear to everyone as if it's a motion detection event video.
 Maximum duration is 300 seconds, and a minimum of 1 second.

 content = string.
 The content needs to contain the camera and the duration comma separated. like "1,20" will be camera 1, 20 seconds.